Thomas-Schatz/scone-phobia/README.md

 ## About

 Perform analyses on results files obtained with the ABXpy library in a phone discrimination task BY (i.e. conditioned on) speaker and preceding and following contexts.
-(PHOne BY Speaker CONtext -> phobyscone -> sconephobia)
+(PHOne BY Speaker CONtext -> phobyscone -> scone-phobia)

 The only type of errors currently analysed are 'minimal-pair' discrimination errors obtained by symetrizing errors (i.e. averaging errors obtained when A and X are exemplars of phone_1 and B is an exemplar of phone_2 and when A and X are exemplars of phone_2 and B is an exemplar of phone_1) and then averaging them first on speaker and then on (preceding context, following context).